MohamedAmineBoulawdhen/Init-CSS-Layout/README.md

 # Docplanner Webpage Reproduction Challenge
 🚀 Get ready to showcase your HTML & CSS skills!

-You'll be tasked with reproducing the [Docplanner website](https://www.docplanner.com/) to the best of your abilities.
+You are tasked with reproducing the [Docplanner website](https://www.docplanner.com/) to the best of your abilities.
 The goal is to make the site visually appealing and to add your own personal touch.

 We've got your back with some helpful resources: